Digital Marketing for Lawyers

 The difficulties arrive when those funding the marketing have to prioritize the activities; what do you do first, in what order?
 Let’s dive into Four Objectives of Legal Marketing, answer some basics about digital marketing, and explore tactics like SEO, PPC, Web Design, and connect them to digital marketing strategy for your law firm that expands your brands and gets the phone ringing.

-Four Objective of Legal Digital Marketing
+Four Objectives of Legal Digital Marketing

 A marketing strategy for your law firm that’s focused on objectives like Attraction, Conversion, Branding, and Delight, ensures digital marketing activities cover a spectrum, not just a slice, of what’s required to be effective, drive leads, and grow your business. (there should be an Image here, have not found it yet)